Our Connecting Stories campaign has officially launched in the North Yorkshire Coast.

 Connecting Stories is an Arts Council England-funded project addressing the literacy attainment gap across our 14 Hub areas and increases children and young people’s access to literary experiences and books in communities most in need of support.

-The North Yorkshire Coast campaign is supported by publishers Usborne and Faber & Faber who will be donating books up and down the coast.
+The North Yorkshire Coast campaign is supported by publishers Usborne and Faber & Faber who have donated books up and down the coast.
 Authors Chloe Daykin and Jenny Pearson are also supporting the campaign by championing reading and creative writing in the local area.

 On May 10th at 10am, we called on the North Yorkshire Coast to Take 10 and read.
 Our research has shown us that reading can be an effective way of helping people take care of their mental health and wellbeing – and it only takes 10 minutes a day to see the benefits!